johnofmars/mm-github-pages-starter/_pages/mastery.md

   - How to use Lion to get kills, techniques for every range and how to get the total damage for the kill.

 - [Advanced Techniques](/docs/adv_techniques/)
   - How to use Lion in your playstyle, beyond just shooting.
-Aggressive play, peak shooting, dueling, etc.
+Aggressive play, peak shooting, dueling, and a couple tricks.

 - [Detailed Damage Analysis](/docs/damage/)
   - Details on Lion's damage in PvE from the Tribute Hall and in PvE from Private Match testing.